5.2 Constitutional Law Issues in the U.S. Criminal Justice System

 - 1791: Per the discussions at the Constitutional Convention, “it was agreed that a bill of rights would be added immediately after the Constitution was ratified” (Hall & Feldmeier, 2017, p.
 21).
 While 12 potential amendments were proposed, only 10 (the current first 10 amendments to the Constitution) were eventually ratified in 1791.

-Indigenous American Contributions.
-Until very recently there was very little, if any, mention or discussion of the role indigenous American nations played in the founding of the United States or the creation of the U.S. Constitution.
-However, over the past 50 years this oversight/omission has gradually undergone review, updating and revision (EDSITEment, n.d.).
+Until very recently, there was very little if any mention or discussion of the role Indigenous nations played in the founding of the United States or the creation of the U.S. Constitution.
+However, over the past 50 years, this oversight has gradually undergone a review, update, and revision (EDSITEment, n.d.).
+As it turns out, the iconic framers of the Constitution were keenly aware of and openly recognized the many contributions of Indigenous people to the formation of the American government and to the creation of the Constitution.

-The many noteworthy contributions seemed to have been lost in the history of over 200 years of strained, and often hostile, relations between the various tribal nations and the federal and state governments.
-Recently, however, modern historians, political scientists and Constitutional scholars have begun to “rediscover” the very important role Indigenous Americans played in the development of the United States and to the U.S. Constitution.
+The many noteworthy contributions seemed to have been forgotten during the 200 years of strained and often hostile relations between the various tribal nations and the federal and state governments.
+Recently, however, modern historians, political scientists, and Constitutional scholars have begun to rediscover the important role Indigenous peoples played in the development of the United States and to the U.S. Constitution.
+Sadly, it took until 1988 for the U.S. Senate to pass a resolution officially acknowledging the contributions of the Iroquois Confederacy to the development of the U.S. Constitution (A Concurrent Resolution, 1988).

 Myth or Fact?

-Myth or fact…the name of the Commonwealth of Pennsylvania is misspelled in the U.S. Constitution.
+Myth or fact: The name of the Commonwealth of Pennsylvania is misspelled in the U.S. Constitution.

-Exercise: Google “myths about the Constitution” and see how many other “Constitutional oddities” you can discover.
+Exercise: Google “myths about the Constitution” and see how many other Constitutional oddities you can discover.

-Structure/Format of the U.S. Constitution
+Structure of the U.S. Constitution

 Three Branches of the Federal Government